 New York Yankees' Aaron Judge, Brian Cashman react to allegations of Houston Astros cheating in 2017

-The Houston Astros allegedly used live video from a camera in centerfield as part of an elaborate system to steal the catcher's signs during 2017 home games, according to a bombshell report Tuesday that drew fierce reactions from current and former members of the team the Astros ousted in that season's championship series: the New York Yankees.
+The Houston Astros allegedly used live video from a camera in centerfield as part of an elaborate system to steal signs from catchers during 2017 home games, according to a bombshell report Tuesday that drew fierce reactions from current and former members of the team the Astros ousted in that season's championship series: the New York Yankees.

 The Astros upended the Yankees, 4-3, in an epic back-and-forth that took the best-of-seven series to its brink.
 All of Houston's victories came at home, and the Astros went on to beat the Los Angeles Dodgers in seven games to capture their first world series title.